dechamps/FlexASIO/CONFIGURATION.md

 Beware that a given hardware device will not necessarily have the same name under different backends.

+If you want FlexASIO to track whatever device is set as "default" in the Windows audio device settings, switching automatically and transparently as the default device changes while streaming, then use the relevant "virtual" device from a backend that supports this feature.
+For more information, see [BACKENDS][BACKENDS].
+Note that the default device for the default backend behaves like this by default.

 If the specified name doesn't match any device under the selected backend, FlexASIO will fail to initialize.